We know Vermont.

 The Country Inns format quickly proved popular, and the company, soon an independent enterprise, began offering other ways to enjoy Vermont inn to inn: road biking for a true door-to-door experience, complete with luggage transfer; cross-country skiing; snowshoeing; and mountain biking.
 Each of these was available in both a guided and self-guided option.
 Three of the more unusual offerings of the past (none of which has stood the test of time, unfortunately) were “Vermont’s Original Llama Trekking” adventures; a three-day canoe tour staying at inns near the Otter Creek; and a “Steam Train Excursion to Vermont Country Inns.”
 At times, we have operated tours outside Vermont, on a guided and self-guided basis in Maine, New Hampshire, and the United Kingdom.

 A smattering of press: In 2007, Country Inns Along the Trail was named one of the “50 Best Girlfriends Getaways in North America” as published by National Geographic, and as one of the seven best affordable adventure trips by Smarter Travel.
 In 2008, we were the subject of a feature story on CBS television in Vermont, as well as the lead article in the Sunday Travel Section of the San Francisco Chronicle.
 In 2009 Inn to Inn was featured in USA Today, the nation’s newspaper.
 Our winter trip was the subject of an American Lifestyle feature.
-2010 saw us find facebook, and 2011 saw us in a feature article of AAA’s member magazine, “Journeys” as well as a return appearance in USA Today.
+2010 saw us find facebook (though we’ve since departed), and 2011 saw us in a feature article of AAA’s member magazine, “Journeys” as well as a return appearance in USA Today.
 Additionally in 2011, our director completed coursework and exams sponsored by the Department of Tourism & Marketing and received certification from the State of Vermont as a Vermont Tourism Ambassador, one of only 30 in the state.
 You can be sure that your vacation will be designed by someone with extensive knowledge of attractions and hidden gems that make a great vacation.
 A 2014 article in Smarter Travel captured the essence of our tour experience.
 In 2015 we appeared in a feature article in the Travel section of the Times of London, and in 2019 in the Boston Globe.
 In 2020, our director was recognized with the Albert Nelson Marquis Lifetime Achievement Award by Who’s Who, having been included for several years in Who’s Who in America.
+In 2022 we were featured with a full episode on the award-winning nightly Boston television newsmagazine, Chronicle.